Key Takeaways

 What It Measures

-This metric evaluates how quickly patients can get an appointment and how long they wait once they arrive.
+This metric evaluates how quickly patients can secure an appointment and how long they wait once they arrive.

 Key components include: